bentoml/BentoML/docs/source/get-started/packaging-for-deployment.rst

      python:
        requirements_txt: "./requirements.txt"

-For more information on available fields in ``bentofile.yaml``, see :doc:`/reference/bentoml/bento-build-options`.
+For more information on available fields, see :doc:`/reference/bentoml/bento-build-options`.

 Build a Bento
 -------------